lesliePhD/open_funders_canada/README.md

 I would also take some assistance from __UX research and UX design__ folks who want to help me improve how people use the tool.

 And possibly some __design folks__ who want to make the tool pretty.

+## Find out more

+We are using the [Mozilla Contributers' Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

+And here is my [roadmap](https://github.com/lesliePhD/open_funders_canada/blob/master/roadmap.md).

+I'm new to github and learning the ropes.
+Will be adding more to this as I go.
+Any notes for improvement or things you want to know about the project, do not hesitate to contact me.

+## Contact

+You can make issues or comments on github if you wish, or you can reach me on [twitter](https://twitter.com/lesliePhD).